A woman holds a plank pose while smiling on a yoga mat next to a small infant.

 1. Talk to a breastfeeding expert

-Our top self-care tip for breastfeeding moms is to connect with a lactation consultant.
+Our top self-care tip for parents and breastfeeding moms is to connect with a lactation consultant.
 These health professionals are here to guide you throughout the breastfeeding journey and can answer questions on anything from the best positions for nursing to combating common breastfeeding problems like low milk supply or sore nipples.
 And the great news is that you don’t have to break the bank or even necessarily leave your home to get professional breastfeeding support.
-Simply request a consultation through The Lactation Network and they’ll verify your insurance coverage and connect you with a certified lactation expert (IBCLC) near you.
+Simply request a consultation through The Lactation Network and they’ll verify your insurance coverage and connect you with an International Board Certified Lactation Consultant (IBCLC) near you.

 2. Put up physical boundaries between work and home